-Students must attend all classes either in person or through Zoom.
+Students must attend all classes through Zoom or in-person.
 Instructional hours for this course is 11⁄2hrs per day five days a week for a total of 7.5hrs/week.
 It is expected that students will need to apply 1 - 2 hours per day of homework.
 It is important to note that the time required for successful course completion will vary by individual.